Assam Career : APSC Recruitment 2025

-Applications are invited for recruitment of various administrative positions or career under APSC Assam.
+Applications are invited for recruitment of seven vacant administrative positions or career under APSC Assam.

-Assan Public Service Commission (APSC) Assam is inviting applications from eligible candidates for recruitment to the post or career of Assistant Director of Cottage Industries and its equivalent posts under Industries & Commerce Department.
+Assam Public Service Commission (APSC) Assam is inviting applications from eligible candidates for recruitment to the posts or career of Inspector of Schools / District Elementary Education Officer / Deputy Director under Assam Education Service

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!